UCL/research-computing-with-cpp/06MPI/sec04advanced.md

 ### And also

-- Cartesian grid topology where process (1, 1) is neighbor of (0, 1), (1, 0), (2, 1), (1, 2).
+- Cartesian grid topology where process (1, 1) is neighbour of (0, 1), (1, 0), (2, 1), (1, 2).
 With simplified operations to send data
   EAST, WEST, UP, DOWN....
 - More complex graph topologies